 MTD bus stops in the construction area are impacted.
-There are currently a total of four bus stops located along the construction area.
-These will temporarily be reduced to two bus stops (meaning two stops will be closed) no sooner than Wednesday, June 28.
-The two bus stops that will be provided during the Stage 2 construction will be temporarily relocated to central locations within the construction zone.
-One bus stop will be located between Palo Alto Drive and Coronado Drive, and one bus stop will be located between Entrance Road and Cannon Green Drive.
-Each of the four current bus stops will have a detour sign with directions to the two new bus stops.
-Please click here to see a visual of where the new bus stops will be located.
+Before construction there were a total of four bus stops located along the construction area.
+These have been temporarily reduced to two bus stops (meaning two stops will be closed).
+The two bus stops being provided during the Stage 2 construction have been temporarily relocated to central locations within the construction zone.
+One bus stop is located between Palo Alto Drive and Coronado Drive, and one bus stop is located between Entrance Road and Cannon Green Drive.
+Each of the four pre-construction bus stops have a detour sign with directions to the two new bus stops.
+Please click here to see a visual of where the new bus stops are located.

 The Hollister Avenue Class I Bike Path Safe Routes to Schools project will construct a Class I Bike/ Multi-Purpose path along the south side of Hollister Avenue from Pacific Oaks Road to Ellwood Elementary School.
 The project includes re-striping of Hollister Ave and reconstruction of the existing median islands, reducing the through traffic lanes from 13 feet wide to 11 feet wide to accommodate the new path within existing City right of way.
 The new facility will include a 14 foot wide concrete path with a 5 foot landscape buffer adjacent to Hollister Avenue.
 The existing 5 foot Class II bike lanes will remain along both sides of Hollister Avenue.
 Existing signals at Pacific Oaks, Entrance Road, and at Ellwood School will be modified to accommodate the project.

 To see a project overview, please click here.